End-to-end-provenance/End-to-end-provenance.github.io/RTools.md

 * [*rdt*](https://github.com/End-to-end-provenance/rdt/blob/master/README.md) is the research version of our provenance collection tool.
 It includes all of the functions and functionality of rdtLite and, in addition, collects provenance inside user functions and control constructs.
 It does this by creating and executing an annotated version of the original R script.
 While this works in most cases, we’ve found that it can lead to problems in cases of deeply nested functions and control constructs, so we are working on a different solution that will use the R trace function to collect provenance inside functions.

+* [*provSummarizeR*](https://github.com/End-to-end-provenance/provSummarizeR/blob/master/README.md) creates a concise high-level summary of the provenance collected by rdtLite or rdt, including information about computing environment, loaded libraries, sourced scripts, and inputs & outputs.

 * [*provViz*](https://github.com/End-to-end-provenance/provViz/blob/master/README.md) provides an R interface to a visualization tool, written in Java, that allows you to view and query the provenance graph directly.
 You will need to have Java installed for this to work.

 * [*RClean*](https://github.com/ProvTools/Rclean/blob/master/README.md) uses the provenance collected by rdtLite or rdt to create a simplified version of the original R script that contains only those statements needed to produce a specified result.